burrima/sysutil/README.md

 $ vim
 :PackMaintain
 ```
-It will keep your local `~/.vimrc` file untouched.
+This will update all vim packages as defined in the updated vimrc file.

 #### Install Powerline Fonts
 The airline package for the status line can make use of so-called "Powerline
-Fonts" for a more "modern" look.
-These fonts are patched, such that they contain
+Fonts" for a more "modern" look (and emojis).
+These fonts are patched, such that
-special symbols in the higher (usually unused) regions.
-The use of this feature
+they contain special symbols in the higher (usually unused) regions.
+The use of
-is optional and must be enabled explicitly in your local .vimrc file.
+this feature is optional and must be enabled explicitly in your local .vimrc
+file.

 Most importantly, you have to install the fonts on the host that is actually
 rendering the Vim screen.
 Normally, this is the PC where you work on (when
 using Vim over SSH, fonts need to be installed on the client side).

-To install them in Ubuntu 20.04, type:
+To install them in Ubuntu 24.04, type:
 ```
 $ sudo apt install fonts-powerline
 ```